-Most people when faced with this question or whether they have an “estate” would be surprised to learn that they do have an estate and would benefit from this important estate planning tool.
-General Rule: If you have an estate valued at over $100,000 you should have a trust.
+Most people when faced with this question, or whether they have an “estate” would say no, but would be surprised to learn that they do have an estate and would benefit from this important planning.

-- Value of all Real Property Interests
+- Value of all Real Property Interests.

-- Time Shares
+- Time Shares.

-- Boats, Cars, Airplanes and Other Personal Recreational Vehicle.
+- Boats, Cars, Other Personal Recreational Vehicles.

-- Value of all Brokerage, Corporate Stocks, Corporate Bonds, Mutual Funds, Treasury Bills, and Savings Bonds
+- Value of all Brokerage, Corporate Stocks, Corporate Bonds, Mutual Funds, Treasury Bills, and Savings Bonds.

-- Retirement Assets including: IRA, Keogh, 401(k), 403(b)Qualified Plan, Employer Plan, Deferred Comp, Annuity, Pension Plan, Roth IRA
+- Retirement Assets including: IRA, Keogh, 401(k), 403(b)Qualified Plan, Employer Plan, Deferred Comp, Annuity, Pension Plan, Roth IRA.

-- Value of all Insurance Policies – Whole and Term
+- Value of all Insurance Policies – Whole and Term.

 Reasons for Planning: